How To: Appreciate Your Volunteers

 - Staff outings/retreats – these can serve as an excellent opportunity for people to reflect together on the work they are doing, and reaffirm their commitment to the work and to each other

-- Social events – from planned celebrations to casual drinks after work, these can do a lot to make volunteers more comfortable where they work.
-As a result, productivity may increase (as coworkers are more comfortable working together on projects and suggesting their ideas), and a comfortable working atmosphere may convince people to stay with your organization longer as well.
-Remember: people may work on ideas and projects, but they work with other people.
+- Social events – from planned celebrations to casual drinks after work, social events can make volunteers more comfortable with each other.
+Co-workers are more comfortable working together on projects, suggesting ideas, and tend to stay longer in workplaces where they socialize.
+Remember, people work on projects, but they work with other people.

 - Increased autonomy.
-Allowing people to be self-directed and free from constant scrutiny shows confidence in a volunteer and their ability to do a job well.
+Self-directed volunteers that are free from constant scrutiny shows confidence in their abilities.

 - Training.
-This can be a very powerful incentive for people who hope to gain useful skills or certification from their work with your organization.
+This can be a very powerful incentive for people who hope to gain useful skills or certification.

 While it’s always important to show your volunteers how much you value them, this week is an especially good occasion to do something special for the people that donate their time to supporting your organization.
 Thank you, volunteers!